hueyjj/QuickNav/README.md

 # QuickNav
+Windows application navigator by typing instead of alt-tabbing.

+# Reason for archiving
+win32 is cancer.
+I'm just going to use switcheroo instead.

 # Searching
 I've tried levenshtein and jaccard algorithm, and they don't provide the results that I'm looking for.
 So for the moment, the searching method will